California Environmental Legislation and Policy Clinic

 Research support for SB 63, a bill by Senator Stern to help local communities strengthen wildfire prevention efforts and also provide state funding to diminish the damage caused by fires.
 Read a Legal Planet blog post by the students on their project and a UCLA Newsroom article about their research.

 Research support for a legislative proposal to create a state-level revolving loan fund enabling local governments to purchase and lease back property at eventual risk of sea-level rise impacts, which passed the Legislature twice (SB 83 (2021) and SB 1079 (2022)) but was ultimately vetoed both times.
 This novel approach to sea-level rise would have been the first state-level program of its kind in the nation.
-Read an NPR story and UPenn Wharton School Q&A with Deputy Director Julia Stein about the policy.
+Read an NPR story with Deputy Director Julia Stein about the policy.

 • Student Experiences